Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

    This along with the `GBUFFERS` macro, are used to identify the quirks in the current program for the shader to detect.

-   This list's purpose is to fully realize the shader pipeline and visualize the flow of data across programs.
-This list also includes the program's blend type.
+   This list's purpose is to fully realize the shader pipeline and visualize the flow of data across programs and their purpose.

 | Program Macros       | Blend Type  | Program Type | Shading Type |
 | -------------------- | ----------- | ------------ | ------------ |